dumbie/ZuseMe/Readme.md

 ZuseMe allows you to scrobble songs to Last.fm from players like Groove Music and Media Player (Windows 11)

 ## Installation Instructions
-1) Extract the ZuseMe directory to any directory you want.
+1) Extract the ZuseMe folder to any directory you want.
 2) Launch ZuseMe.exe (Runs hidden in the background and tray menu)
 3) Have fun scrobbling!